Donald Trump is our first pundit president, part 2

 He followed it up Thursday morning with this tweet: "There is also something appropriate about keeping him in the home of the horrible crime he committed.
 Should move fast.
 DEATH PENALTY!"

 So.
-The president of the United States is saying that we should execute the alleged terrorist who killed eight people -- and injured a dozen more -- with a rented car in Manhattan on Tuesday.
+The president of the United States is saying that we should execute the alleged terrorist who killed eight people -- and injured a dozen more -- with a rented truck in Manhattan on Tuesday.
 He didn't offer any specific adjustment to the legal system that would allow that to happen.
 He just said it.
 And that it should happen "quickly."

 Let's consult my pundit guide to see if Trump's call for the death penalty fits the criteria: